Friday, December 17, 2021

 In short, we love change until it moves past us or, from a different perspective, we get old enough to see the folly.

-Consider this general, inescapable Demographic ideological shift in the context of the CRA.
-A child born after the passage of the CRA grew up in largely integrated schools, with largely shared integrated popular music and cinema with no concept that this had ever been different.
+Consider this general, inescapable Demographic ideological shift in the context of CRA.
+A child born after the passage of CRA grew up in largely integrated schools, with largely shared integrated popular music and cinema with no concept that this had ever been different.
 That generation latched on to the progressive party of the 1970s (Democrats), and came into their 20s under Reagan, and reached middle age in the late 90s and 2000s.

-Southern Democrats no longer had the unifying taint of Segregation to hold the party together, and so the Southern Dmeocrat, whose parents had always voted Democrat, had started to bury their parents, and vote their interests, which were naturally more conservative, interests that were anchored in the politics of the 1980s, when Reagan was president.
+Southern Democrats no longer had the unifying taint of Segregation to hold the party together, and so the Southern Democrat, whose parents had always voted Democrat, had started to bury their parents, and vote their interests, which were naturally more conservative, interests that were anchored in the politics of the 1980s, when Reagan was president.